Measurements of neutrino speed: Old timing system

 This is consistent with neutrinos traveling at the speed of light, and substantially improves their preliminary 2007 results.

 New timing system

 In order to further improve the precision, a new timing system was developed.
 In particular, a "Resistive Wall Current Monitor" (RWCM) measuring the time distribution of the proton beam, CS atomic clocks, dual frequency GPS receivers, and auxiliary detectors to measure detector latencies have been installed.
-For the analysis, the neutrino events could be connected with a specific 10μs proton spill, from which a likelihood analysis was generated, and then the likelihoods of different events have been combined.
+For the analysis, the neutrino events could be connected with a specific 10 μs proton spill, from which a likelihood analysis was generated, and then the likelihoods of different events have been combined.
 The result: